Review your energy data and make sure everything is ready for the June 1 deadline and that your building complies with the requirements for AB 802.

 Review your building performance

 Did your electric and gas usage increase in 2018?
 Energy Star values were recalculated last year, causing many properties to see a drop in their Energy Star scores.
-Tools like Snapmeter are a great way to look at your year over year energy usage to see what factors are driving any increases, diagnose issues, and run measurement & verification on improvements.
+Tools like Gridium are a great way to look at your year over year energy usage to see what factors are driving any increases, diagnose issues, and run measurement & verification on improvements.

 Need more information?
 The links below can help, or feel free to reach out to us, we can help with any part of the benchmarking process for your building.